D3lt4lph4/papers/docs/imageclassif/overfeat.md

 To clarify things, the difference between Localization and Detection is the presence of a background label for the detection when no object is present.
 It is also to be noted that for the detection task, in many images, the objects can be much smaller.

-The network used is the same as for the Localization, the difference is in the training, here negative training is performed with bootstrapping.
+The network used is the same as for the Localization, the difference is in the training.
+Negative training is performed with bootstrapping.

 ## Results